claytonjwong/seven-habits/README.md

 🙁 We have such a tendency to rush in, to fix things up with good advice.
 But we often fail to take the time to diagnose, to really, deeply understand the problem first.

 **⭐️ This principle is the key to effective interpersonal communication**
 * Reading and writing are both forms of communication.
 So are speaking and listening.
-Inf fact, these are the four basic types of communication.
+In fact, these are the four basic types of communication.
 And think of all the hours we spend doing at least one of these things.
 The ability to do them well is absolutely critical to our effectiveness.
   * Communication is the most important skill in life.
 We spend most of our waking hours communicating.
 But consider this: we've spend years learning how to read and write, years learning how to speak.
 But what about listening?
 What training or education have we had which enables us to listen so that we really, deeply understand another human being from that individual's own frame of reference?
     * If you want to interact effectively with me, you first need to understand me, otherwise I don't feel safe enough to open myself up to you
     * The real key to your influence with me is your example, your actual conduct.
 Your example flows naturally out of your character, or the kind of person you truly are